 A ‘tip’ in the right direction

 Compostable polymers have been in the market for nearly 20 years, but most of the products brought forth until now are inferior in mechanical, optical and barrier properties relative to conventional plastic.
-TIPA Corp is a company that develops and produces compostable packaging solutions, galvanizing the market with innovative technology.
+TIPA Corp is a company that develops and produces biodegradable garment bags, galvanizing the market with innovative technology.
 The solutions are implemented today by small and large businesses around the world.

 In a planet drowning in plastic waste, a preventative solution like compostable polymers is a major breakthrough.
 Working together with other sustainable companies and movements, the world actually stands a chance at getting a clean slate.